wviechtb/scrum-club/schedule.md

 ## Schedule

 Here is the schedule for upcoming and past meetings.
 Dates are given as year/month/day.
-At the moment, all meetings take place on Wednesdays at 17:30.
+At the moment, all meetings take place on Wednesdays from 16:30 to 18:00.

 ### Upcoming Meetings